 Officers serve at the discretion of the board of directors.
-There are no family relationships among any of our executive officers or among any of our executive officers and our directors.
+There is no family relationship between any of the executive officers or between any of the executive officers and the Company's directors.
 There is no arrangement or understanding between any executive officer and any other person pursuant to which the executive officer was selected.